The Growth of Side-Car DAF AccountsSubmitted by American Endowment Foundation on June 29th, 2020

 DAF Accounts Can Complement Private Foundations

-However, many donors with private foundations still wish to keep them for now and are opening DAF accounts that complement their private foundations for the following reasons:
+Many donors with private foundations who still wish to keep them for now are opening DAF accounts that complement their foundations for the following reasons:

-- Anonymity: Donors are able to make grants anonymously from their DAF accounts, while grants from private foundations can be identified.
+- Anonymity: Donors are able to make grants anonymously from their DAF accounts, while grants from private foundations are public.
 23% of the Exponent Philanthropy members with private foundations stated that this was one of the reasons for establishing a DAF.
-Though about 90% of grants from DAFs aren’t anonymous, some donors prefer to give anonymously to organizations that are outside the stated mission of their private foundation so they’re not solicited for grants from similar charities.
+Though over 95% of grants from AEF and most other DAF sponsors are not anonymous, some donors prefer to give anonymously to organizations that are outside the stated mission of their private foundation so they’re not solicited for grants from similar charities.
 Some donors also don’t want other board members, volunteers or even friends or colleagues to know of the amounts or recipients of some of their grants.